Wedding Invitation Wording and Etiquette |

 Some guests may forget to write their names on the response card.
 In order to keep track of who responds and who does not, make a list of your guests with a number assigned to each name.
 Mark the corresponding number in pencil on the back of each response card.
 You will know quickly who has and has not replied.

 If you choose not to use a reply card, which is also known as a RSVP card, you would simply send a small card with your RSVP information stating, “The favour of a reply is requested by June 20, 2005,” or write it on your reception invitation.
-A formal response should be returned to the bride on the guest’s personal stationary.
+A formal response should be returned to the bride on the guest’s personal stationery.

 Note : Place a stamp on the response card envelope before assembling the invitations and placing them into the envelopes.